xraypy/xraylarch/doc/xafs/xafsft.rst

     values with spacing ``kstep``, starting a 0.
 If it is not, the ``k`` and ``chi`` data will be linearly interpolated onto the proper grid.

-    The FT window parameters are explained in more detail in the discusion of :func:`ftwindow`.
+    The FT window parameters are explained in more detail in the discussion of :func:`ftwindow`.